There’s a lot to consider when starting a business from scratch…

 - What employees will the business need and what terms will they be engaged upon?

 - 8.Have insurances been considered?
 An insurance advisor should be spoken with as necessary.

 - Who are the suppliers to the business and what are their terms of supply?

 - Are goods/services to be supplied on a business to business or business to consumer basis (or a mix)?
 Will standard terms and conditions be required or will bespoke supply agreements be used?

 - Have any regulatory/governing bodies been approached to obtain any consents/licences required?

-If you would like advice in connection with the legal implications of starting a new business, we have experts in property, commercial, employment and corporate law who will be able to assist you as required and where relevant.
+If you would like advice in connection with the legal implications of starting a new business, we have legal experts in property, commercial law, employment and corporate law who will be able to assist you as required and where relevant.